Add Custom Attributes

 Options for seller_visibility

 • SELLER_VISIBILITY_READ_WRITE_VALUES - Sellers can search and edit the custom attribute.
 For example, an application can define a custom attribute definition and set seller_visibility to SELLER_VISIBILITY_READ_WRITE_VALUES.
-This way, sellers are able to write values of the custom attribute and read them from the Seller Dashboard.
+This way, sellers are able to write values of the custom attribute and read them from the Square Dashboard.
 Sellers can also search for this custom attribute, which might be useful for storing data for which the seller is intended to be the source of truth.

 • SELLER_VISIBILITY_HIDDEN - Sellers cannot see custom attribute definitions or the associated values.